Jawadh-Salih/go-web-analyzer/ReadMe.md

 ### Future Improvements
+- Add load testing to see how performant enough the solution is when it comes to many requests at once.
+- Add dynamic result retrieval as currently their is only one request and frontend has to wait on all the results (links, headings) to be completed.
+And change the frontend to render when whatever the results available without waiting.
 - Enhance error handling with Error codes to identify errors better.
 - Enhance the URL accessibility check by adding support for retry logic and handling rate-limiting scenarios.
 - Introduce a configuration file to allow users to customize the analyzer's behavior, such as setting timeouts or enabling/disabling specific features.